Gilligan’s Island Transcript

 Come on, Mister Howell, your pants leg.

 Mr. Howell raises his pant leg and reveals a flask strapped to his calf.
-Gilligan is surprised.
-Mr. Howell is irritated that his flask was discovered.
+Gilligan expresses surprise.
+Mr. Howell looks visibly irritated that his flask was discovered.
 He removes the flask and carries it to the tripod with the water supply bag.
 Gilligan folds his arms across his chest.
 Mr. Howell empties the contents of the flask into the bag.

 FLIP TO: